rin67630/Soft-Power-MPPT/Software/Starting at Thinger.io.md

 First you will need to create a device: Select Devices, then Add Device.
 - leave the device type unchanged
-- as a device ID use "Soft-Power" (without the quotes) you must change that for your second device.
+- as a device ID I recommend to use "SoftPower" (without the quotes), you must change that for your second device.
 - enter whatever you want as a device description
 - enter a password as a device credentials (not your password for Thinger.io) Click on "Add Device"